 Some applicants make the mistake of only exploring options in labs at one specific campus.
-Since the Department of Cell and Systems Biology is a tri-campus graduate unit, the campus a student is affiliated with does not make a difference.
+Because the Department of Cell and Systems Biology is a tri-campus graduate unit, the campus a student is affiliated with does not make a difference.
 Everyone is in Cell and Systems Biology, whether they are based downtown (St. George), at the Mississauga campus, or at the Scarborough campus.
 For example, if a prospective student only looks into options at the St. George campus, they are eliminating over half of the options in the department!
-Go through 'All CSB Graduate Faculty' on the CSB webpage to find faculty profiles from all three campuses, which maximizes your opportunities!
+Go through faculty at all three campuses on the CSB webpage to find faculty profiles from all three campuses, which maximizes your opportunities!